emm218/scritches/README.md

 will override the value read from the config file.

-This application uses [env logger](https://crates.io/crates/env_logger) for logging, so the log level defaults to `ERROR`, which corresponds to fatal problems or those which require user intervention.
+This application uses [env logger](https://crates.io/crates/env_logger) for logging, so the log level defaults to `ERROR` (fatal problems or those which require user intervention) and this can be changed with the `RUST_LOG` environment variable.

 ## Notes